Hey, everybody, it is Motivational Monday!

-When I finished college myself and my great friend/fellow Fit Team Originator Jazmane Jenkins would always discuss how we were going to be successful.
+When I finished college in 2006 myself and my great friend/fellow Fit Team Originator Jazmane Jenkins would always discuss how we were going to be successful.

 We would always talk about how we were going to maximize ourselves in our careers and in our lives.